eshazen/retro-25/notes/VFD-Display/README.md

 The two LED outputs on the VFD board could be used to control the filament and grid supplies, making for a self-contained unit.

 Need to build a breadboard or PCB thing to hold the boost and buck converters and the connectors for power.

+_7/2/20_

+PCB design created under ```hardware/vfd-display```.
+Plugs in to display connector on CPU.
+Includes 5 HV5812 drivers for 12 digits of VFD, 2 LEDs and 3 jumper/switch/GPIO inputs.
+Buffered/latched from the CPU bus.
+Ordered from JLCPCB on 7/2/20.
+Delivered 7/9/20.
+Quick service!

 ## Notes